-D. Activation
+E. Activation

-- Individual HCC partner organizations may activate their own command centers, emergency operations centers, or emergency operations plans independently of EMCC activations.
-Individual HCC partner organizations (including County MOCs) maintain activation criteria and protocols that are specific to their organization, jurisdiction or county, and EMCC activation criteria, methods, and protocols do not supersede those individual procedures. - 2.
-The EMCC is activated in one of three ways: - At the direction of the NCTTRAC Executive Director, his/her designee, or available senior staff member. - b.
-At the direction of the DSHS SMOC (via a State Mission Assignment) - c.
-At the request of HCC partner organizations and other regional partners.
-The authority to approve EMCC activation requests rests with the NCTTRAC Executive Director.
-Partner organizations that can request EMCC activation include, but are not limited to, the following: - i.
-Regional hospitals, EMS agencies, and EMS Medical Directors - ii.
-DDC 4A (Fort Worth/Hurst), DDC 4B (Garland), DDC 22 (Sherman), DDC 7 (Abilene), or DDC 3 (Wichita Falls) - iii.
-DSHS PHR 2/3 (RHMOC) - iv.
-Cities and counties within TSA-E - 3.
-The general process for a partner organization to request an EMCC activation is listed below: - a.
+- 1. The general process for a partner organization to request an EMCC activation is listed below: - a.
 Affected HCC partners should notify the EMCC using the 24/7 Duty Phone as emergency situations begin to develop.
 The EMCC 24/7 emergency duty phone may be reached at (817) 607-7020. - b.
-Initial activation requests may be made verbally to start regional support processes these include (but are not limited to) region-wide alerting, issuing regional bed availability reports, and creation of a WebEOC incident. - c.
+Initial activation requests may be made verbally to start regional support processes these include (but are not limited to) region-wide alerting and issuing regional bed availability reports. - c.
 All formal activation requests must be provided in writing within the first 24 hours following the initial request and should originate from the leadership of the requesting organization. - d.
 For non-state activations of the EMCC, a general message such as an ICS-213RR may be used.
 If email submission of the 213RR is not available, a fax copy of the 213RR may be sent to (817) 608-0399.
 External partners should establish telephone contact with the EMCC to ensure reception of the request.
 For state activations of the EMCC, the preferred method is the State of Texas Assistance Request (STAR) in WebEOC.
 Telephone contact to the EMCC 24/7 Duty Phone at (817) 607-7020 to ensure delivery is recommended. - e.
 If a 213RR is not available in electronic or hard copy form, written activation requests may be provided in any written narrative format.
-Follow local jurisdiction processes. - f.
-All EMCC activation requests should be concurrently provided to supporting jurisdictional partners.
-NCTTRAC will provide partners a copy of any activation request when it appears that jurisdictional emergency management partners have not been included in the request distribution. - 4.
-Initial EMCC activation actions can be found in Appendix C, EMCC Activation Activities.
+Follow local jurisdiction processes.